patrickmmartin/pith-writings/eight_rooty_pieces/article.md

       =>
       x = 0.5 * (x + (value / x))

-Which is the Hero's method expression, so the final notable point about Hero's method is that it's a condensed version of the more taxing Newtwon Raphson approach.
+This is the Hero's method expression, so the final notable point about Hero's method is that it's a condensed version of the more taxing Newton Raphson approach.

 #### Confession Time

 Having encountered the two methods (Bablyonian and Newton Raphson) independently, I missed the equivalence between them until I took a look at the iteration values.

 Another confession - even with the mathematical equivalence there was still a difference as the version just shown has an issue - it fails to locate values for roots above sqrt(std::numeric_limits<float>::max()).
-This is due to an overflow in the expression to generate the
+This is due to an overflow in the expression to generate the new trial value.

 The fix - perhaps unsurprisingly enough - is thus: